Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

 ---
 # Data Exploration

-We’ll be performing some basic data exploration here and come up with some inferences about the data.
+We’ll be performing some basic data exploration here and come up with inferences about the data.
 We’ll try to figure out some irregularities and address them in the next section.
 We will combine the test and train in order to perform our feature engineering  efficiently and later divide them again.

-Lets start of reading out test and train files into R
+Lets start of reading out test and train files into R.

 ```
 library(xlsx)
 train <- read.xlsx('Train_UWu5bXk.xlsx',sheetIndex = 1)